doctest/doctest/doc/markdown/roadmap.md

     - option to list files in which there are test cases who match the current filters
     - option for filters to switch from "match any" to "match all" mode
     - option to list test suites and test cases in a tree view
-    - add a "wait key" option - as requested [here](https://github.com/philsquared/Catch/issues/477#issuecomment-256417686)
+    - add a "wait key" option (before and after tests) - as requested [here](https://github.com/philsquared/Catch/issues/477#issuecomment-256417686)
 - decorators for test cases and test suites- like in boost test
     - depends_on
     - precondition